 - Not Removing Makeup – When you go to bed with your makeup still on, you are giving it the chance to seep into your pores and block them.
 Before you turn in for the day, make sure to remove all makeup thoroughly.

 - Whiteheads – They look like white spots or bumps with the openings being closed.
-They can appear on any part of the face or body but are commonly seen around the nose and on the chin, cheeks, and forehead.
+They can appear on any part of the face but are commonly seen around the nose and on the chin, cheeks, and forehead.

 - Blackheads – When the whiteheads form an opening, the surface of the pore becomes black due to atmospheric oxidization forming black bumps on the skin.
 Blackheads are most commonly seen on the nose and around it.